ibm-developer/generator-ibm-service-enablement/generators/service-appid/templates/node/README.md

 ## Documentation

-Other related docuemtation can be found [here](https://www.npmjs.com/package/bluemix-appid)
+Other related documentation can be found [here](https://www.npmjs.com/package/bluemix-appid)